- Request Information

 HOLISTIC NURSING AND INTEGRATIVE HEALTH CARE BLOG: Please visit our Holistic Nursing interactive web blog.
 Our blog contains articles, news, events and information related the Holistic Nursing field.

 The American Institute of Health Care Professionals, Inc. offers a comprehensive, quality, Certification program for Registered Nurses, including Advance Practice Nurses.
-Become a holistic nurse practitioner through our online holistic nursing courses.
+Become a Certified Holistic Nurse through our online holistic nursing courses.
 This certification focuses on the validation of the attainment of advanced continuing education related to holistic and integrative health care practice, including complimentary/alternative health care.

 OBJECTIVES OF THE HOLISTIC-INTEGRATIVE HEALTH CARE SPECIALIST CERTIFICATION PROGRAM ARE: